alexvmt/animal-movement-summary-and-stationarity-analysis/README.md

 MoveStack in Movebank format

 ### Output data
-Shiny user interface (UI) moveStack in Movebank format
+Shiny user interface (UI)

 ### Artefacts
 None.

 ### Settings
 No predefined settings needed.
-The app allows to apply two filters on individials and date ranges.
+The app allows to apply two filters on individuals and date ranges.

 ### Most common errors
 None known yet.

 ### Null or error handling
-Data is taken as is and only aggregated for the visualization.
+Data is taken as is and only aggregated for the visualizations.